stutrek/react-multi-page-form/docs/src/app/docs/api/page.md

         advance, // goes to the next page goBack, // goes back one page
         goTo, // goes to a page by id
-        nextStep, // the page object for the next step previousStep // the page object for the previous step } = useMultiPageHookForm<MyDataType, MyComponentProps>({
+        isFinal, // if this is the last page
+	} = useMultiPageHookForm<MyDataType, MyComponentProps>({
 		hookForm,
 		pages: [myPage, mySequence],